Odoo Accounting Review

 It is an excellent software to keep accounts of your projects, the inventory module is the best, the interface is sophisticated and easy to use, it even has an application available for mobile devices, provides solutions in all accounting areas, a complete software.

-Odoo offers 30 software applications altogether covering a wide range of small business industries.
+Odoo offers over 40 software applications altogether, covering a wide range of small business industries.
 Odoo has an API for developers and an Odoo Studio application for users who want to build custom apps but have no coding experience.

 In addition to these applications, Odoo offers a few third-party integrations and an incredibly large app marketplace.
 Odoo and its users have collectively created 14,000+ applications through the Odoo API.
 These developers have created apps and modified the Odoo software to fit the needs of hundreds of small businesses.
-You’ll find capabilities like dental clinic management, a website booking calendar, a Magento connector, and even Sudoku.
-You’ll also find more traditional third-party integrations like a USPS, UPS, FedEx, and eBay integration.
+You’ll find capabilities, such as dental clinic management, a website booking calendar, a Magento connector, and even Sudoku.
+You’ll also find more traditional third-party integrations, such as USPS, UPS, FedEx, and eBay integrations.
 Explore Odoo’s marketplace yourself to learn more.

-For their web-hosted solutions, Odoo uses 256-bit SSL encryption and runs regular security audits.
-The company has servers in multiple, undisclosed locations and the facilities have controlled access.
+For its web-hosted solutions, Odoo uses 256-bit SSL encryption and runs regular security audits.
+The company has servers in multiple undisclosed locations, and the facilities have controlled access.
 Odoo only keeps data backups of your records for three months, so be sure to export your data often.
 Visit Odoo’s security page for more details.

-If you use Odoo Enterprise, you are responsible for your own network and computer’s security.
-Read our article How to Keep Your Locally Installed Accounting Software Secure to optimize your security.
+If you use Odoo Enterprise, you are responsible for your network and your computer’s security.
+Read our article, How to Keep Your Locally-Installed Accounting Software Secure, to optimize your security.

 Odoo works very well as long as it has… other applications such as inventory, point of sale, but if you only acquire an application it is very unlikely that you will get the most out of it.

-In terms of actual accounting features, Odoo Accounting does well with features like a chart of accounts, bank reconciliation, fixed asset management and depreciation, and more.
+In terms of actual accounting features, Odoo Accounting does well with features, such as a chart of accounts, bank reconciliation, fixed asset management and depreciation, and more.
 But Odoo Accounting’s reports and additional features that you would usually see in accounting software (project management, time tracking, etc.) are lacking.
 Considering Odoo’s pricing structure, it makes sense — the company wants you to buy multiple applications.
 Another drawback is Odoo’s limited customer support.

 Ultimately, Odoo is going to be a good fit for a certain type of business.
 Odoo could be a good fit if you’re looking for: